kanghj/github-code-search/readme.md

 The queries and github access tokens are now passed in as command line arguments.
 We only perform one query for each run, but more keywords can be added to the search query as needed to constrain the search.

-A deduplication process is performed for performance reasons.
-The cost of type resolution is high.
+A deduplication process is performed for performance reasons as the cost of type resolution is high.
+Thus, this is a code-clone-aware code search, in which clones (copy-pasted code) of already downloaded projects are discarded.
+If type resolution is not required, then use "--api=false".

 ## Prerequisite

 - JDK8
-- Maven3
-- GitHub OAuth Token
+- GitHub Access Token

 ## Getting Started